emilianvrd/Maneuvers/Fantasy maneuvers/Fighting moves.md

 You target a specific area of your foe's anatomy to debilitating effect.
 As a two-action activity, declare a part of your foe's anatomy to target and make a Strike.
 If you hit and deal damage, the target takes one of the following effects, based on the body part you targeted.
 The GM should use the stated effects as a guideline when attacking creatures with stranger anatomy—for instance, applying the “arms” effect to a creature's tentacles if those are what the creature uses to attack.
 * **Arms** The target is enfeebled 2 until the end of your next turn.
 On a critical hit, it's also enfeebled 1 for 1 minute.
 * **Head** The target is stupefied 2 until the end of your next turn.
 On a critical hit, it's also stupefied 1 for 1 minute.
-* **Legs** The target takes a –3-meter status penalty to its Speeds until the end of your next turn.
-On a critical hit, it also takes a –1.5-meter status penalty to its Speeds for 1 minute.
+* **Legs** The target takes a –4 meter status penalty to its Speeds until the end of your next turn.
+On a critical hit, it also takes a –2 meter status penalty to its Speeds for 1 minute.
 * **Wings** If the target is flying using its wings, it immediately falls 8m (4 squares), or 12 on a critical hit.
 The fall is gradual enough that if the target hits the ground, it takes no damage from the fall.

 ### Certain Strike